 Criteria Conformance Level Remarks and Explanations 302.5 With Limited Hearing.
 Where an audible mode of operation is provided, ICT shall provide at least one mode of operation that enables users to make use of limited hearing.
 Supports with exceptions Audio is not required for operation of iOS, however, iOS supports video playback of closed caption content and subtitles (when available). iOS also includes features to assist those with limited hearing: Mono Audio - combines the left and right stereo channels into a mono signal played through both left and right speakers and headphones so all of the audio program can be heard more easily.
 Sound output - users can choose to play sound through iPhones's internal speakers, display speakers (when available), or through speakers, headphones, and some other devices that are plugged-in or available wirelessly through AirPlay.
 Users may adjust balance and volume for sound output with available controls in System Preferences for Sound.
 They can also set the volume and sound that plays for iOS alerts. iOS includes a feature called Live Listen that lets users fine-tune Made for iPhone hearing aids and AirPods to help them hear more clearly.
 The user places their iPhone or iPad closer to the people who are speaking, and the built-in microphone amplifies what they're saying.
-Sound tuning in headphones - iOS includes a feature called Headphone Accommodations that can amplify soft sounds and redirect sounds into a specific audible range customized by the user so they can hear sounds otherwise out of their normal hearing range.
+For more information on the accessibility features of iOS, please see the iOS VPAT.

 Criteria Conformance Level Remarks and Explanations 302.6 Without Speech.
 Where speech is used for input, control, or operation, ICT shall provide at least one mode of operation that does not require user speech.
 Supports Where speech may be required for input, control, or operation, iOS includes the following Accessibility features: Siri - Users can enable an Accessibility mode called "Type to Siri" to make requests by typing on a physical or onscreen keyboard.
 FaceTime - FaceTime video conferencing is included with iOS and lets users make audio and video calls to other Mac computers, iPad 2 or later, iPhone 4 or later, or the iPod touch 4th generation.
 High-quality video and fast frame rate make FaceTime ideal for those who communicate using sign language.
-Many users can clearly see both hand and finger gestures in detail giving them the technology to communicate from afar with the same range of emotion used in person. iOS is able to detect when a user in a group FaceTime may be using sign language and make their video feed more prominent for the rest of the group to see.
+Many users can clearly see both hand and finger gestures in detail giving them the technology to communicate from afar with the same range of emotion used in person.
+For more information on the accessibility features of iOS, please see the iOS VPAT.